bbatsov/zenburn-emacs/README.md

 contrast color themes out there and that it is exceptionally easy on the eyes.

-This theme uses the new built-in theming support available starting with Emacs 24.
+This theme uses the "new" (it used to be new several years ago when I created this package) built-in theming support available starting with Emacs 24.1.

 ## Installation

 ### Manual

 Download `zenburn-theme.el` to the directory `~/.emacs.d/themes/`.
-Add this to your `.emacs`:
+Add this to your `.emacs` (or `init.el`):

 ```lisp
 (add-to-list 'custom-theme-load-path "~/.emacs.d/themes/")